 - Now pop it in the freezer for about 45-minutes to 1-hour.
 This time will help the breading set onto the chicken.

 - Grease the pan of the air-fryer with cooking spray or brush with vegetable oil generously.
 Also, brush oil on chicken pieces.
 Don't leave any dry spot on the chicken with flour.Add them in the air-fryer.
 Preheat your air-fryer at 350F OR 180C for 3-minutes.
 Now, cook these chicken pieces at 350F for 20-minutes.Don't keep them too close to each other.
 Leave some space for the air to circulate in the air-fryer.
 Check at the 12-minute mark and use a kitchen tong to turn it over.
 Make sure you don't disturb the breading on the chicken.
 So do it delicately.
 Check the temperature of the chicken with a meat thermometer.
 If it reaches an internal temperature of 165F then it's done.
 If not, then continue to cook it for another 10-15 minutes.
 Timing will vary depending upon your Air-Fryer.

 - Once they are done, let them cool down a bit.
-Serve with some hot sauce or mayonnaise or ketchup.
+Serve with some hot sauce or mayonnaise, or keto ketchup.
 I also like to squeeze some lemon juice on my chicken pieces for that extra juiciness.